lilisha100/docs-as-code-demo/docs/index.md

 # This is the new **HOMEPAGE**.
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
+Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown filelllks.
 ## Quick Start Notes:
 1. Add images to the *images* folder if the file is referencing an image.